Notice of proposed rulemaking (NPRM).

 (g) A Final Agency Decision may be appealed in accordance with subpart G of this part.

-Subparts H and I [Redesignated as Subparts G and H] Back to Top
+Subparts H and I—[Redesignated as Subparts G and H]

 (a) A person may seek judicial review, in a United States Court of Appeals, of a final decision and order of the Associate Administrator, and of an order of dismissal with prejudice issued by the Director, as provided in 49 U.S.C.
-46110 or 49 U.S.C.
+46110 or section 519(b)(4) of the Airport and Airway Improvement Act of 1982 (AAIA), as amended and recodified, 49 U.S.C.
 47106(d) and 47111(d).
 A party seeking judicial review shall file a petition for review with the Court not later than 60 days after the order has been served on the party or within 60 days after the entry of an order under 49 U.S.C.
-46110.
+40101 et seq.

 (b) * * *